Do you have sagging floors? If your house sits atop a vented, dirt crawl space, you may have a structural issue!

 - It feels like you're walking downhill on your main floor.

 - Floors feel soft, or noticeably sag, buckle or are uneven.

 - Interior walls crack from the corners of doors towards the ceiling (may be most noticeable on the second floor, if the home is two stories)

 - If you venture through your crawl space, you notice wet, sagging, cracked or buckling floor joists (the wooden rafter "ceiling" of your crawl space).

 How to Find Out if Your Floors are Uneven:

 Unless your house is severely damaged, uneven floors can be hard to spot.
 However, there are some unscientific ways to determine if your floors are uneven or sloping.
-One way is to roll a large marble across your floor and see if it rolls straight or rolls downhill.
+One way is to drop a large marble on your floor and see if it sits still or rolls downhill.
 While this isn't the most methodical way to find out if you have uneven floors, it still gives you a general idea.
 The only way to know for sure if you have uneven or sloping floors is to have it evaluated by a professional.
 Contact the foundation repair experts at AquaGuard Foundation Solutions to get a free inspection!

 How to Fix It:

 Our patented SmartJacks adjustable steel support system can permanently stabilize your damaged floor joists.
 SmartJacks are engineer-designed and tested, can support 60,000 lbs per jack, and provide the best opportunity to level your floors back to position.

 Get Your FREE Inspection.Call Now!